-The land use in the Wabash River watershed is dominated by agriculture, making up about 62% of the basin (Bukaveckas, et al. 2005).
+The land use in the Wabash River watershed is dominated by agriculture, making up about 62% of the basin (Bukaveckas, et al. 2005) (Figure 2).
 In the southern portion of the watershed, 15% of the land cover is forest and urban land uses account for 13% of the total (Karns, Pyron and Simon 2006).
 The area surrounding the sampling station is primarily agricultural.
-Adjacent to the sampling station on the Indiana side of the river is the town of New Harmony with a population of 916 (2000 Census Data).
+Adjacent to the sampling station is the town of New Harmony, Indiana with a population of 916 (2000 Census Data).
 The town is served by a wastewater treatment plant which discharges to the Wabash River approximately 100 meters downstream of the sampling station.
 Harmonie State Park is also located downstream of the sampling site.